 The new few screens will show you how you can change the world.

-Rainforests are forest ecosystems characterized by high levels of rainfall, an enclosed canopy and high species diversity.
-They provide the air we breathe and the water we drink.
-They absorb our carbon dioxide, stabilize climate patterns, and are home to half the world’s plant and animal species.
-Most importantly, rainforests are a crucial defense against global warming.
+Rainforests are powerhouse ecosystems that support a healthy Earth.
+Characterized by high levels of rainfall, an enclosed canopy, and high species diversity, rainforests enable life to thrive.
+They produce clean air and water, absorb our carbon dioxide, stabilize climate patterns, and contain half of all plant and animal species .
+Most importantly, rainforests are a crucial defense against climate change.
 You cannot chop or burn them down without running large climatic risks.

-Yet every minute, we lose forty football fields of rainforests.
-Deforestation alone produces one-fifth of global carbon dioxide emissions that cause climate change.
-However, stopping deforestation, restoring forests and improving forestry practices could remove 7 billion metric tons of carbon dioxide annually, or as much as eliminating 1.5 billion cars—more than all of the cars in the world today!
+Yet, that is exactly humanity is doing.
+Every second, we lose a football field of rainforest.
+Deforestation produces 10% of global carbon dioxide emissions that cause climate change.
+However, stopping deforestation, restoring forests, and improving forestry practices could remove 7 billion metric tons of carbon dioxide annually, or as much as eliminating 1.5 billion cars—more than all of the cars in the world today!
 The question we must ask ourselves is “People do not burn Picassos or cathedrals, so why should they burn the Amazon Rainforest?”

 Rainforests are being destroyed because they are perceived by their short-term value by short-sighted governments, companies, and landowners.
 We need to realize the true, long-term value of these forests and the impact their loss would have.
-Massive deforestation has many consequences – air and water pollution, soil erosion, the release of carbon dioxide into the atmosphere, the eviction and decimation of indigenous tribes, and the extinction of plants and animals.
-Fewer rainforests means less rain, less oxygen for us to breathe, and an increased threat from global warming.
+Massive deforestation has many consequences – air and water pollution, soil erosion, less rainfall, the release of carbon dioxide into the atmosphere, the displacement and decimation of indigenous tribes, and the extinction of plants and animals.
 With all this in mind, what can be done to prevent this catastrophe?

 Prioritize.
 Solve.
 Activate.